What it means if someone who owes you money has lodged a temporary debt protection (TDP) form.

 A judgement usually means that Manpreet could charge interest on the debt owed at the post judgement rate and also consider further steps against the customer, like a wage garnishee order.

 Manpreet’s solicitor was able to have the judgment registered, but Julia filed for Temporary Debt Protection (TDP) with AFSA.
 The TDP stopped Manpreet from being able to use enforcement options such as a wage garnishee, or applying for the sheriff to seize and sell Julia’s assets.
-Julia is protected for a period of six months.
+Julia is protected for a period of 21 days.

 As part of the TDP process Julia completed a brief statement of her financial affairs, which included information about income, assets and debts.
 As a creditor this information was provided to Manpreet giving him a better understanding of the situation that she was in.
 Manpreet realised that her debts were widespread and her financial position was made worse by COVID-19.

 Armed with new knowledge of Julia’s situation, Manpreet reached out to her directly and was able to come to an arrangement that kept both businesses functioning as best as possible.
-Even during the six month TDP period, Manpreet is allowed to contact Julia to discuss their options - they do not have to communicate through solicitors or AFSA.
+Even during the temporary debt protection period, Manpreet can contact Julia to discuss their options - they do not have to communicate through solicitors or AFSA.

 If you are supplying goods on credit terms to your customers, you may wish to consider making a registration on the Personal Property Securities Register (PPSR).
 An agreement with your customer, along with an effective registration on the PPSR, is one way to help you get your invoices paid, or your goods back, if your customer doesn’t pay or goes out of business.